advertise contact

 Exhale as you lift the weight back up to your starting position, pausing for 1 - 2 seconds at both your final lowered phase, and also the upper phase, prior to repeating for desired reps.

-Concentrate on keeping your head and hips on the bench, avoiding excessive arching of the back throughout the movement.
+Concentrate on keeping your head and hips on the bench, avoiding excessive arching of the back throughout the movement and never bounce the bar off your chest.

 Always make sure that you position your hands equally apart from the central part of the bar, having any locking collars securely fastening the weights onto the bar.